arangodb/arangodb/Documentation/Books/Manual/Views/ArangoSearch/DetailedOverview.md

 # Detailed overview of ArangoSearch views

-ArangoSearch provides a fulltext search and it is only a subset of its available functionality, supported via the 'text' analyzer and 'tfidf'/'bm25' [scorers](Scorers.md), without impact to performance when specifying documents from different collections or filtering on multiple document attributes.
+ArangoSearch is powerful fulltext search component with additional functionality, supported via the 'text' analyzer and 'tfidf'/'bm25' [scorers](Scorers.md), without impact to performance when specifying documents from different collections or filtering on multiple document attributes.